Alexina Kublu: Personal life

 Kublu was married to scholar and linguist Mick Mallon.
 Mallon and Kublu became acquainted through their work at the Nunavut Arctic College, where they both developed an Inuktitut curriculum.
 The couple would later teach together as part of the Canadian Studies Center of the University of Washington.
 Work by Kublu and Mallon was central to the development of the Inuktitut language education website Tusaalanga, and research into strategies for the evolving retention of Inuktitut in the online age.
 Kublu's language work was recognized in 2022 when she was the recipient of the Inuit Language Award.
 Her daughter, Evelyn Papatsi Kublu-Hill, serves as the language coordinator for the Atausiq Inuktut Titirausiq initiative by the Inuit Tapiriit Kanatami, which aims to create a standardized writing system for the Inuktut dialects.
 Kublu's sister, Rosalie Ugjuk, was struck and killed in an Ottawa road accident in 2010.

 Kublu is a life member of the Nunatta Sunakkutaangit Museum.
 Kublu was a contributor to Nunavut '99, a book distributed to residents of Nunavut in celebration of the creation of the territory.
 Alongside Mallon, she contributed the chapter "Our Language, Our Selves" alongside Mallon.

-A residential school survivor, Kublu met with Pope Francis as part of his visit to Canada, where he burned Kublu's mother's qulliq.
+A residential school survivor, Kublu met with Pope Francis as part of his visit to Canada, where he lit Kublu's mother's qulliq.
 She met with former residential school survivors as part of the National Gathering on Unmarked Burials, a gathering hosted to address the northern perspective on the issue of unmarked graves.
 During the event, Kublu testified regarding her experiences attending day school in Chesterfield Inlet.

+Death

+In January 2026, Nunavut Legislative Assembly Speaker David Joanasie issued a statement mourning Kublu's recent passing at age 71.